sighupio/fury-kubernetes-dr/README.md

 - backup Kubernetes volumes
 - restore Kubernetes volumes

+And by using the [`snapshot-controller`](../../katalog/velero/snapshot-controller/README.md), the support for [CSI Snapshot Data Movement](https://velero.io/docs/main/csi-snapshot-data-movement/) can be enabled, which allows you to:

+- backup the volume data to a pre-defined backup storage
+- have **consistent** backups of your data

 The module contains also velero plugins to natively integrate with Velero with different cloud providers and use cloud provider's volumes as the storage backend.

 ## Packages